Does the culture of a team have an influence on whether the team wins more than it loses?

 - Have a Value System and Moral Compass to Help You

-I was fortunate enough to have been part of the Sharks team of the nineties and I must say, there wasn't really a set of definied rules that we had to abide by.
-However, many of the rules adopted by the All Blacks where kind of un-written rules we lived by.
+I was fortunate enough to have been part of the Sharks team of the nineties and I must say, there wasn't really a set of defined rules that we had to abide by.
+However, many of the rules adopted by the All Blacks were kind of unwritten rules we lived by.

 What made our team great was a very clear understanding of Why we were doing what we did, we had clear goals and targets that were in place and our values, roles and responsibilities were defined.